 Wayne County Public Health teams are hosting drive-thru Covid-19 testing events at least two weekends of each month through the remainder of the year.
 These testing sites are open to people age 5 and up.
 No pre-registration, insurance or doctor’s order is needed.
 Find upcoming locations here.

-Oakland County offers nasal or mouth swab testing at three locations.
+Oakland County offers nasal or mouth swab testing at four locations by appointment only from 9 a.m. to 5 p.m., Monday-Thursday.
 They will test children age 4-17 if they have coronavirus symptoms and attend school in Oakland County or are residents.
 Testing is also available to residents age 18, with or without symptoms, at no cost.
 Appointments can be made by calling 1-800-848-5533, Monday-Friday.
 Results typically take 3-5 days but the county website says there are currently week-long delays.
 Results are given over the phone.

 Macomb County Health Department